darktohka/FlashPatch/README.md

 Unfortunately, the tool only works on Windows right now, but if you have a Windows machine, feel free to manually patch version 32.0.0.465 of `libpepflashplayer.so` or `libflashplayer.so`.
 You can then use these binaries on your Linux machine.

+Notice: Starting with Adobe Flash Player version 34, video playing function on Linux has dropped.
+If you need this feature please use 32.0.0.465 version instead.

 ## Windows XP

 **I need to use Flash Player on Windows XP!**

 FlashPatch is not compatible with Windows XP.
 FlashPatch relies on .NET Framework 4.5, but the last supported version of .NET Framework on Windows XP is [4.0.3](https://docs.microsoft.com/en-us/dotnet/framework/install/on-windows-xp#net-framework-403).
 Regardless, there is a way to keep using Flash on Windows XP.
 [Please check out the following instructions on GitHub.](https://github.com/darktohka/FlashPatch/issues/7#issuecomment-785096536)

+Notice: Starting with Adobe Flash Player version 34, video playing function on Windows XP has dropped.
+If you need this feature please use 32.0.0.465 version instead.

 ## Usage